secretary/node/README.md

 ___

-Secretary (etymology: Keeper of secrets) provides an abstract way to manage (currently only retrieve) secrets.
+Secretary (etymology: Keeper of secrets) provides an abstract way to manage secrets.

 Currently supports the following adapters: